i-love-flamingo/example-helloworld/Readme.md

 <pre>{{index . "error"}}</pre>
 ```

-We need this setup to make the `gotemplate` Module not panic due to missing error-templates at all.
-(See Default configuration of the InitModule in Flamingo's `framework/module.go`)

 The config file `config/config.yml` is nearly empty for now.
 We just enable Flamingo's debug mode.

 Now we are ready and can already start with `go run main.go`!